What Does God Say About Abuse? | BTR.ORG

 Leslie Vernick

-How do our bodies “react in a negative way” when we feel unsafe?
+How do our bodies “react in a negative way” when we feel emotionally unsafe?

 Every woman is different, but traumatic responses can include: